fff2dot0/library/README.md

 python3 install.py
 ```

-*Note: author recommends to create a virtual environment, and install it there.
+*Note: the author recommends creating a virtual environment, and installing it there.
 For details, see [documentation](https://docs.python.org/3/library/venv.html).*

 # USAGE

 *Note: before using this app, you have to have an account.
-You can get it from administrator of library.
-After that, put your login and password into file ".env" in directory "src".
+You can get it from an administrator of the library.
+After that, put your login and password into the file ".env" in the directory "src".
 Now, you are ready to start.*

 To start an application run this command in the application's directory:
 ```cmd
 python3 library.py
 ```